-The full set of monitoring parameters is provided in Table 4.
+A full set of monitoring parameters is provided in Table 4.
 After a sufficient baseline dataset is established, the scope of the monitored analyte may shift to a more detailed subset of parameters that are:

-- i. the most responsive to interaction with CO2 or brine contact, and - ii. are necessary for QC.
+- i.
+The most responsive to interaction with CO2 or brine contact, and - ii.
+Necessary for QC.